Turkey Vulture

 Diet:

 Turkey vultures are scavengers that eat carrion, or the decaying flesh of dead animals.
 They use their strong sense of smell to find carcasses, even from thousands of feet away.
-In fact, turkey vultures have one of the largest brain sections for detecting the smell of any bird.
+In fact, turkey vultures have one of the largest brain sections for detecting smell of any bird.
 They eat mostly mammals, but may also eat reptiles, other birds, amphibians, fish, insects, and vegetable matter.

 Reproduction: